 Clothing & Gear

-On all our trips, you'll find a gear list, but sometimes it can still be challenging to know what to choose.
+On all our trips, you'll find an equipment, but sometimes it can still be challenging to know what to choose.
 For example, why do we recommend a sleeping bag rated for -20°C (-4°F) when we’ll be staying in huts or when temperatures in the area rarely drop below 0°C?
 Well, it’s the altitude that comes into play, and that’s something we must absolutely take into account.
 Everything we do is to help acclimatize as best as possible — getting our bodies used to higher altitudes as we ascend so we stay comfortable and avoid altitude sickness.
-Below are some general tips for equipment and clothing at high altitudes — see the packing lists for specifics.
+Below are some general tips on equipment and clothing for high-altitude adventures—be sure to check the specific packing list for your trip for more detailed recommendations.

 Stay Warm